 As work continues remotely, it is important to keep the spirit of collaboration alive between the team members!

-Meetings are where ideas are exchanged, tasks are assigned, commitments are made, and brains are stormed.
-Whether they’re face-to-face, virtual, or a combination of both, meetings are an opportunity to connect with your colleagues, discuss critical tasks and issues, determine the important next steps to get work done, and collaborate to achieve more.
+Meetings are the events where you exchange ideas, assing tasks, make commitments, and brainstorm.
+Whether they’re face-to-face, virtual, or a combination of both, meetings are an opportunity to connect with your colleagues.
+In other words, they are a chance to discuss critical tasks and issues, determine the important next steps to get work done, and collaborate to achieve more.
 At their best, meetings are productive, stimulating, and worthwhile—making them powerful team builders, motivators, and taskmasters.
 At worst, they can be distracting, boring, and pointless—making them big time wasters.

 “If you want to kill time, a meeting is the best weapon.”